Choose the right entrance to the Louvre Museum

 Eric Kayser | Enjoy a break on the terrace shaded by centuries-old trees to savour traditional French sandwiches, pastries, salads and more | Jardin du Carrousel entrance (by the Arche du Carrousel) |

-Things to do at the Louvre Museum
+What Are the Best Things to Do at the Louvre Museum?

 Take a guided tour